-- (1) the Department of State; - (2) the Department of Defense; - (3) the Agency for International Development; - (4) the Foreign Commercial Service; - (5) the Foreign Agricultural Service; and to - (6) Executive Branch civilian employees assigned overseas or to U.S. possessions and territories; and the direct hire domestic employees assigned to support those activities.
+- (1) the Department of State;

+- (2) the Department of Defense;

+- (3) the Agency for International Development;

+- (4) the Foreign Commercial Service;

+- (5) Foreign Agricultural Service; and to

+(6) Executive Branch civilian employees assigned overseas or to U.S. possessions and territories; and the direct hire domestic employees assigned to support those activities.
 Executive Branch includes all Federal civilian employees except those working for the Legislative (Congress) or Judicial (Courts) Branches of the Federal government.

-Direct hire employees and Executive Branch civilian employees must enroll in the FOREIGN SERVICE BENEFIT PLAN when actively employed in order to retain or choose the Plan in retirement.
-Only annuitants who are eligible under the Foreign Service Retirement System may enroll under this Plan as annuitants.
+Direct hire employees and Executive Branch civilian employees must enroll in the Foreign Service Benefit Plan when actively employed to retain or choose the Plan in retirement.
+Only annuitants who are eligible under the Foreign Service Retirement System may enroll in this Plan as annuitants.